PierSaik/RTE-MSDS/README.md

 Just copy the MachineStableDomainSearch.py and the CreateMachineDomain.py in a eurostag simulation directory and import it with python.
 Several inputs are required that will be listed below.
 It has been tested on Windows 7

 # Requirements
 SciPy (version 0.12.0. or above) and NumPy needs to be installed.
-Eurostag (tested on version 5.1.1) is also needed
+Eurostag (tested on version 5.1.1) is also needed with the python API.

 # Usage